Anshika31sharma/User-Management-App/README.md

 # User Management App

-This React.js application allows users to manage tasks with the following functionalities: create, read, update, and delete tasks.
-The application ensures a user-friendly and responsive UI and utilizes Redux for state management and Saga for handling asynchronous API calls.
+This web application allows users to manage tasks effectively.
+Users can create new tasks, view a list of existing tasks, update task details, and delete tasks as needed.
+The application provides a user-friendly and responsive interface, making task management a seamless experience.

 # Table of Contents-: